bitspook/humans-of-trantor/docs/content/pms/standup.md

 1. What they accomplished the last working day
 2. What they are working on today
-3. If there are facing any impediments
+3. If they are facing any impediments